The Legend of Zelda: A Link to the Past and Four Swords: Four Swords

 Four Swords is the multiplayer portion of the cartridge.
 Four Swords features gameplay similar to A Link to the Past, with a focus on multiplayer; in it, two to four players must cooperatively work through a series of puzzle-laden dungeons, while competing to collect rupees.
 The player with the most rupees at the end of a level wins a special prize, though all rupees are shared together in the long run.
 All players are given respective colors – player one is green, player two is red, player three is blue, and player four is purple.
 Once all players are connected, player one chooses one of the four stages available to play on.
 All dungeons are randomized before play.
-The dungeons have three levels to them, with a portal at the end of each level; the first to reach it will be rewarded with a Heart Container, an item that increases the player's health meter.
+The dungeons have three levels to them, with a portal at the end of each level; the first player to reach it will be rewarded with a Heart Container, an item that increases the player's health meter.
 The third level is not a traditional dungeon, but rather a boss battle.
-Once defeated, they will return to the hub area.
+Once defeated, players will return to the hub area.

 Unlike in A Link to the Past where Link has an inventory of items he has collected, Four Swords only allows a player to have one item at any given time, switching them out at item pedestals.
 An original item called the Gnat Hat appears, causing Link to shrink and be able to access areas he could not normally reach.
-This idea was expanded on in the form of a talking hat named Ezlo in a later game, The Legend of Zelda: The Minish Cap.
+This idea was expanded on in the form of a talking hat named Ezlo in a later game, The Minish Cap.
 Creating a file for the Game Boy Advance game will give players a profile in both A Link to the Past and Four Swords.
 Some features are linked between the two games.
 For example, when players learn a new sword move, it is transferred between games.
 When both games are completed, players may access a dungeon called "Palace of the Four Sword" in A Link to the Past.